tock/tock-www/_pages/documentation/getting-started.md

 is set up with the following defaults:

 ```
-TOCK_BOARD ?= storm
+TOCK_BOARD ?= hail
 ```

-Thus it compiles for the storm board by default.
+Thus it compiles for the hail board by default.
 There are two ways to build for a different board:

  * You can compile the kernel for a specific board by running the command